goldfarb/Loudness/README.md

 * all the shows on one day
 * all the days for one show
 * snapshot of an individual engineer, producer, in-house

+---

+for concatenating

+for splitting hours into segments to match the clock

+ffmpeg -i input.wav -acodec copy -t 00:00:30 -ss 00:02:20 output.wav